 Milwaukee Wisconsin Salvation Army assistance programs.

 In addition, in order to apply for emergency help, applicants will need to be eighteen years of age or older, and provide verification of residency, income, identification, and also their overall financial need.
 Some of the assistance is provided by the Milwaukee Salvation Army, and other aid is paid out in partnership with referrals to other agencies.
-Resources available from Emergency Assistance may include free food, new or gently used clothing, furniture or household items, or pastoral care.
+Resources available from Emergency Assistance may include free food, new or gently used clothing, furniture or household items, Family Store items, or pastoral care.
 Some of the monetary assistance can be used for paying rent or mortgages, utility and heating bills, medications, or transportation expenses.

 Rent and housing assistance may be provided from the Salvation Army’s Rapid Re-Housing Program.
 The agency works with non-profits in Milwaukee such as Hope House, Community Advocates, Cathedral Center, Social Development Commission-Family Support Center, and the City of Milwaukee Housing Authority.
 This resource can provide emergency rent assistance and associated social services/intensive case management.